Custom Fields

 Nested card¶

-Or you can embed a card (or multiple) inside the button card (note, this configuration uses card-mod to remove the box-shadow of the sensor card.
+Or you can embed a card (or multiple) inside the button card

 type: custom:button-card